Deciding to introduce a new cat or dog into your family is an exciting time.

 This information will help you to choose the right cat or dog for your family.

-By law, from 1 July 2019, anyone selling or giving away a cat or dog needs to use an identification number in any advertisement.
+By law, as of 1 July 2019, anyone selling or giving away a cat or dog needs to use an identification number in any advertisement.

 This number will help you to find out more information about the cat or dog that is advertised.